transpocamp/transportationcamp.org/events/dc-2015/index.markdown

 The 4th Annual Transportation Camp Washington DC will be held on Saturday, January 10, 2015.
 The event will be the day before the start of the [Transportation Research Board 94th Annual Meeting](http://www.trb.org/AnnualMeeting2015/AnnualMeeting2015.aspx).
 We are being hosted by the [George Mason University School of Policy, Government, and International Affairs](http://spgia.gmu.edu/), at [Founders Hall](http://arlington.gmu.edu/).

-The eventbrite registration site has not yet been activivated.
+The eventbrite registration site has not yet been activated.
 Stay tuned to [@transpocamp](https://twitter.com/transpocamp) to be notified when registration begins.

 The “unconference” is designed to bring together transportation professionals, technologists, and others interested in the intersection of urban transportation and technology.
 Anyone who wants to improve mobility is welcome.
 Here's our handy guide: [How TransportationCamp works: the essential guide](http://transportationcamp.org/2011/02/how-transportationcamp-works-the-essential-guide/).